numtide/system-manager/documentation/docs/reference-guide.md

 sudo env PATH="$PATH" nix run 'github:numtide/system-manager' -- switch --flake .
 ```

-Next, if you want to make sure experimental features are always on, you can add it to your flake as such:
+Next, if you want to make sure experimental features are always on, you can add it to your flake.

-[coming soon]
+[TODO: Another example here]

 # Using System Manager in a non-Interactive Setting